 For most of us, being a car owner is an important goal once you hit your teenage years.
 It symbolizes adulthood and independence, but it also comes with risks.
-I’ve talked before about how dangerous Florida roads are and the importance of being insured, but even full coverage doesn’t cover everything.
+I’ve talked before about how dangerous Florida roads are and the importance of being insured, but even full-coverage car insurance doesn’t cover everything.

-Factors That Increase the Need for Gap Insurance
+Factors That Increase the Need for Gap Car Insurance in South Florida

-Once such factor is rolling the loan amount from your totaled car into your new vehicle loan.
+If you have gap insurance, you can avoid rolling the loan amount from your totaled car into your new vehicle loan.
 Rolling in an old loan is an option that many people use when trading in a car or other similar scenarios.
 One of the problems with rolling an old loan into a new auto loan is that it decreases the cash value of the current car you are driving.
-If you have rolled an old car balance onto your current car, then you should definitely consider GAP insurance to ensure you are covered if your car is totaled because your loan will not only include the value of your current car but also partial value from your old car.
+If you roll an old car balance onto your current or new car's loan, then you should definitely consider GAP insurance to ensure you are covered if your car is totaled because your loan will not only include the value of your current car but also partial value from your old car.